daydreamerovo/face_recognition_and_privacy_algorithm/README.md

 **--radius**: Low-pass filter radius (unit: pixels); the smaller it is, the fewer frequencies are retained, and the image becomes blurrier.

-**--sigma**: Frequency-domain Gaussian multiplicative noise coefficient (used in Gauss mode); adjust between 0.2 to 1, the larger it is, the more intense the colour texture.
+**--sigma**: Frequency-domain Gaussian multiplicative noise coefficient (used in Gauss mode); adjust between 0.2 and 1, the larger it is, the more intense the colour texture.

 **--photon-lambda**: 'Photon count' λ for Poisson noise; the smaller it is, the stronger the noise.
 Default 40 corresponds to mild graininess, which  can be lowered to 10 or 5 to enhance the effect.